 While a “silver bullet” to meet customer demands doesn’t exist, with a proper strategy and roadmap, a robust architecture can be implemented using either point solutions, embedded technologies, or a hybrid of both that will allow a company to better understand their customers, products, and other assets so that they can make more informed decisions.

 Earlier this year, a well-respected industry analyst revealed that one topic of inquiry dominated all others, by an extensive margin.
-According to research conducted from notes of speaking with leaders on the forefront of implementing digital initiatives within their companies, the topic of data governance was either part of the question or part of the response to concern more often than the next two subjects combined.
+According to research conducted from notes of speaking with leaders at the forefront of implementing digital initiatives within their companies, the topic of data governance was either part of the question or part of the response to concern more often than the next two subjects combined.

 Topics like “data democratization” and “data literacy” have been hotly discussed in 2018, and we expect the conversations concerning them, and projects addressing them to increase in popularity in 2019.
 Enterprise-wide data governance and metadata management that supports the ability of all business users to access the data they need while the proper rules and workflows that govern access to and change management of that data is ensured will take its rightful place as an integral part of any successful information management initiative.